nicktodd/spring-course/docs/springboot-jpa.md

 2. Copy in your Spring Data Repository interface from the Spring Data exercise.

 3. Copy over your CompactDiscService class from your Spring Data exercise, and define an interface for it - renaming the class ```CompactDiscServiceImpl```, with an interface called ```CompactDiscService```.
+If there are any errors relating to Log4J, comment any affected statements for now.
+Later in the lab you will see how to add loggins support.

 ```
 public interface CompactDiscService {